A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: LIKELIHOOD AND BAYESIAN ESTIMATION

-We employ the Gelman-Rubin diagnostic (Gelman \emph{et al.}, 2014) to diagnose the convergence of the adapted MCMC method.
-Further, an effective sample size testing is incorporated to evaluate the efficiency of the MCMC (Gelman \emph{et al.}, 2014).
-To save space, we do not present the MCMC efficiency results in the paper.
-In general, the Gelman-Rubin statistics is very close to 1 (e.g. $<1.1$) for each parameter under different block settings, meaning excellent convergency for each parameter using the adapted MCMC.
-Through closer check of the between- and within-chain variances, we observe very small within-chain variances for each parameter, which leads to a close to 1 Gelman-Rubin statistics and suggests good convergence property.
-In addition, the effective sample sizes for all parameters are much larger than the benchmark suggested in Gelman \emph{et al.} (2014), which as well proves the adapted MCMC algorithm is efficient.
+The Gelman-Rubin diagnostic (Gelman {et al.}, 2014) is employed to diagnose convergence of the adaptive MCMC method.
+Further, an effective sample size measure is incorporated to evaluate the efficiency of the MCMC chains (Gelman {et al.}, 2014).
+To save space, we do not present these efficiency results in detail in the paper.
+In general, the Gelman-Rubin statistic is very close to 1 (e.g., $<1.1$) for each parameter, under different block settings, indicating adequate convergence for each parameter using the adaptive MCMC.
+By checking more closely the between- and within-chain variances, we observe very small within-chain variances for each parameter, which leads to a close to 1 Gelman-Rubin statistic and suggests good convergence properties.
+In addition, the effective sample sizes for all parameters are much larger than the benchmark suggested in Gelman {et al.} (2014), which also highlights the efficiency of the adaptive MCMC algorithm.

+In Appendix \ref{simulation_section}, a simulation study is conducted to compare the properties and performance of the Bayesian method and the ML for the Realized-ES(-X)-CAViaR(-X) type models, with respect to parameter estimation and one-step-ahead VaR and ES forecasting accuracy.
+The results demonstrate the advantages of employing the MCMC estimator.

 {